fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 Summing up all these expectations over the lifetime of the story, we get a picture of how many upvotes the story was expected to receive and how many upvotes it actually received.
 Stories of higher quality will naturally over-perform and low quality stories will under-perform.

-TODO: plot bars of how many votes came in every 15min vs expected upvotes per min

-TODO: Make the number "1" be visible on the rank scale

 ![The ranking history of a specific story within the first 24 hours after it is posted.
 The story starts at around rank 15, then quickly rises to rank 1 and stays there for a while.
 After a while, the story climbs down on the front page and reaches rank 90 after around 24 hours.](/assets/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2/story-rank-history.png)